 This site is devoted to making your own set of MIDI bass pedals from donor organ pedals and either a MIDI keyboard or some kind of MIDI translator.
 We hope to be able to answer questions, offer suggestions, see reviews and other helpful information that will aid the do-it-yourselfer in creating his own set of pedals.
 Find out what all this means?

 Through the years, the site founder, Terry, has built three working sets of pedals, the first from an old MIDI keyboard and pedals from a Hammond organ.
-After over 35,000 hits on YouTube, and helping countless people via email hoping to make their own set of pedals on the cheap, Terry has started this site.
+After about 40,000 hits on YouTube, and helping countless people via email hoping to make their own set of pedals on the cheap, Terry has started this site.

 Please visit our online forum, where you can find frequently asked questions about building your own set of pedals, and don’t forget to click one of our sponsor’s links.